“Few are writing songs like Jackson Emmer.” – Rolling Stone

 -Crystal & Pete Damore, Ordinary Elephant

 Based in the small town of Carbondale, Colorado, Jackson Emmer has quietly built his reputation as a songwriter’s songwriter on the outskirts of country music.
 His work blends humor with heartache, and tradition with exploration.
 Recently, Emmer has drawn critical acclaim for his 2018, sophomore album, “Jukebox.”
-His music has been featured in Rolling Stone, PBS, the Cannes Film Festival, and over 150 radio stations worldwide.
+His music has been featured in Rolling Stone, No Depression, the Cannes Film Festival, and over 150 radio stations worldwide.

 He can’t help it.
 Songs keep Jackson Emmer up at night.
 Born with an unrelenting creative spark, Emmer has quietly built his reputation as a songwriter’s songwriter on the outskirts of country music.
 His work blends humor with heartache, and tradition with exploration.
 Emmer’s whiskey-smooth, conversational singing style is as distinct as his writing.
 He often croons at a whisper, drawing listeners in with his relaxed, understated delivery.
 Lately, Emmer has drawn critical acclaim for his 2018, sophomore album, “Jukebox.”